roaringskyinc/api-docs/source/index.html.md

 # Introduction

 Welcome to the **Dine On Campus**&reg; API!
-You can use the API to access events, specials, locations, and menus.
+You can use the API to access events, specials, staff, locations, and menus.
 We'll be adding more in the near future.

 You can view code examples in the area to the right.